oyranos-cms/oyranos-cms.github.io/wiki/ICC_Examin.md

 XYZ tags show things like Mediawhitepoint or Primaries of monitors in the CIE\*xy diagram.

-Note: primaries and some curves are grouped to better understand theyr meaning in the profile.
+Note: primaries and some curves are grouped to better understand their meaning in the profile.

 #### mft1 / mft2